dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 ## Module Initializer

 All modules may have a module initializer.
-This method shall be a global method, static, take no parameters, return no value, be marked with **rtspecialname** and **specialname**, and be named `.cctor`.
+A module initializer is defined as the type initializer (§ II.10.5.3) of the `<Module>` type (§ II.10.8).

 There are no limitations on what code is permitted in a module initializer.
 Module initializers are permitted to run and call both managed and unmanaged code.

 ### Module Initialization Guarantees

-The CLI shall provide the following guarantees regarding module initialization:
+In addition to the guarantees that apply to all type initializers, the CLI shall provide the following guarantees for module initializers:

 1. A module initializer is executed at, or sometime before, first access to any static field or first invocation of any method defined in the module.